meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 Is all of this really necessary?
 This concept of `null` is usually used to represent the lack of something.
-Something is missing, or an error occurred which made it impossible to generate the data we want.
+Something is missing, or an error occurred that made it impossible to generate the data we want.
 Of course we need a way to represent nothingness, but `null` is **NOT** the solution.

 <div style="text-align: right;">
   "I call it my billion-dollar mistake.
 It was the invention of the null